GCSE English: Top Tips For Parents

 Exam Prep

 When it comes to exam technique, it's all about practice, not perfection.
-Completing exam questions in timed conditions is useful but it’s not the only thing that will help your child feel more confident.
+Completing exam questions in timed conditions is useful, but it’s not the only thing that will help your child feel more confident.

 Understanding the mark scheme and trying to work out what examiners are really looking for can be a game changer.